 CALIFORNIA INDEPENDENT SYSTEM OPERATOR CORPORATION, a California nonprofit public benefit corporation having a principal executive office located at such place in the State of California as the CAISO Governing Board may from time to time designate (the “CAISO”).

-The EIM Entity Scheduling Coordinator and the CAISO are hereinafter referred to as the “Parties.”
+The EIM Sub-Entity Scheduling Coordinator and the CAISO are hereinafter referred to as the “Parties.”

 Whereas:

-The EIM Entity Scheduling Coordinator has applied for certification or has been certified by the CAISO under the certification procedure referred to in Section 29 of the CAISO Tariff.
+The EIM Sub-Entity Scheduling Coordinator has applied for certification or has been certified by the CAISO under the certification procedure referred to in Section 29 of the CAISO Tariff.

-The EIM Entity Scheduling Coordinator wishes to represent an EIM Entity under the terms and conditions set forth in Section 29 of the CAISO Tariff.
+The EIM Sub-Entity Scheduling Coordinator wishes to represent an EIM Sub-Entity under the terms and conditions set forth in Section 29 of the CAISO Tariff.

 NOW IT IS HEREBY AGREED as follows: